Hero-OEC/Seenit/replit.md

 ## Overview

-Seenit is a modern web application for tracking movies, TV shows, and anime with a retro aesthetic.
+Seenit is a modern web application for tracking movies, TV shows, and anime with a modern aesthetic.
 Currently reset to a clean components-first architecture.
 The app features a components showcase page where reusable UI components are built and demonstrated before being used throughout the platform.
-Built with React and TypeScript, using a retro color palette with warm orange/coral tones.
+Built with React and TypeScript, using a blue color palette with clean, modern tones.

 ## User Preferences